vic-ma/howtodismantle.github.io/_posts/2023-12-16-Christmas-Special-Michelles-unique-Christmas-moment-generator-machine-with-crazy-AI.md

 The Peakboard app is relatively simple.
 First, we need three variable lists.
 These contain the potential values for all three combo boxes: animals, colors, and moods.
 The lists are bound to the corresponding combo boxes.

-We also create a single string variable called "JsonResponse."
+We also create a single string variable called JsonResponse.
 We will need it later.

 ![image](/assets/2023-12-16/030.png)